tangx345/insight_cc/input/README.md

 This is the directory where the program will find input files.
 There should be two input files: percentile.txt and itcont.txt.
 #  percentile.txt should contain only one number for percentile value
-#  itcont.txt should contain random numbers of stream, each represents a donor's information
+#  itcont.txt should contain various pieces of stream, each represents a donor's information